refi64/protic/README.md

 ## Source code structure

-- `pH` - The pH core code, written in Dart.
+- `protic` - The protic core code, written in Dart.
-- `pH-js` - pH, compiled to JavaScript for use in Node or the browser.
+- `protic-js` - protic, compiled to JavaScript for use in Node or the browser.
-- `pH_transformer` - A Dart Pub transformer for pH
+- `protic_transformer` - A Dart Pub transformer for protic
 - `docs` - Website/documentation, powered by [Docute](https://docute.js.org/).